 Greeks who died in the Titanic pursued their dreams in America

-Tragically, their dreams, like those of so many others who perished on that starry night, never came true.
+Tragically, their dreams, like those of so many others who perished on that starry night, never materialized.

 They all died in the most famous shipwreck in maritime history, and the bodies of the two brothers have never been found.